nexroo-ai/template-rooms-pkg/README.md

 ## Overview

 This package provides a basic template implementation for creating addon packages that can be loaded by the AI rooms script.
-It includes a simple `test()` function that returns `True` when called.
+It includes a simple `test()` function that returns `True` when called.c

 ## Installation